 Two leading performance writers talk through the process of writing for stage, screen or page.
 Inua Ellams, a UK-based poet, playwright and performer, and Kieran Hurley, a writer, performer and theatre maker, are both leaders in their field and share their insights in telling stories across all forms.
 This event is part of Storytalks, a series of talks from the UK’s storytelling experts programmed as part of Evolve, an imaginative programme of events and artworks within Devon’s Libraries.
 This event was livestreamed from Exeter Library on 7 November 2019.

-This event took place on: June 4, 8pm.
+This event took place on: 28 September 2021.

 This event celebrates Unfinished Business: The Fight for Women's Rights, a UK-wide exhibition by the British Library and public libraries.

 Michael Cashman has lived many lives, all of them remarkable: as an actor; as a campaigner for gay rights; as an MEP; and as a life peer.
 To mark the publication of his biography, One of Them, he joined Ian McKellen in conversation about his extraordinary life.
 Ian McKellen is an actor and activist, who says his proudest achievement is to have been, with Michael Cashman, a founding member of Stonewall.

 This event took place on 28 February 2020 in partnership with Gay's the Word.
 The event was livestreamed from the British Library to public libraries across the UK.
 Due to the nature of the conversation this event is recommended for adult viewing only.